-Potential live football betting markets at sports betting sites such as STS include the scorer (team or individual) of the next goal, whether the next card shown will be red or yellow (or no further cards shown), the next substitution (team making it, player coming off, player coming on), whether a specific player will be booked/dismissed/score/create an assist, and so on.
+Potential live football betting markets offered by sportsbooks such as STS include the scorer (team or individual) of the next goal, whether the next card shown will be red or yellow (or no further cards shown), the next substitution (team making it, player coming off, player coming on), whether a specific player will be booked/dismissed/score/create an assist, and so on.
 Basically, if it can happen during a game and can be measured, then you can probably bet on it.

 Genuine football experts (and in particular, follows of a particular team) usually end up well in profit because of live football betting.

 Even though there’s a pro football game taking place every minute of every day somewhere on the planet, that’s still not enough for some people.
 Others enjoy the thrill of betting on football but not the length of time a football match takes.
 For both these types of people, there’s virtual football.